cmoussa1/cs236-project/README.md

 $ hdfs dfs -get /output path/to/local_disk
 ```

-once you have the output file of your Hadoop job, you can sort the output by revenue (highest month/year revenue
+once you have the output file of your Hadoop job, you can sort the output by
-at the top) by running the `sort-output.py` Python script:
+revenue (highest month/year revenue at the top) by running the `sort-output.py`
+Python script and passing in the output file created by Hadoop:

 ```console
 $ python3 sort-output.py path/to/output-file